Molly Brant: Final years

 When the British largely abandoned Carleton Island in 1783, Brant moved to Cataraqui, now Kingston, Ontario.
 There the British government built her a house and gave her an annual pension of £100.
 She was assigned Farm Lot A in Kingston Township, along the northern limit of the town.
 It was 116 acres, instead of the standard 200 acres, because it was encroached upon by the Clergy Reserve.
 In addition, Brant and her family received compensation from the British government for their losses in the American Revolution.
 Hoping to make use of her influence, the United States offered Brant compensation if she would return with her family to the Mohawk Valley, but she refused.
 The New York legislature ruled that Brant and her children as Indians could not own the 15,000 acres of land bequeathed to them by Sir William Johnson, and said it legally belonged to his heir, Sir John Johnson.
 He was under the 1779 Act of Attainder, so the property reverted to the state.
 New York sold it to settlers and speculators.

 Indian Castle Church is the only building still standing that was associated with the Mohawk at Canajoharie.
 It was erected in 1769 by Sir William Johnson on land donated by Molly and her brother Joseph Brant.

 Brant lived in Kingston for the remainder of her life, a respected member of the community and a charter member of the local Anglican Church.
-Her son George Johnson, known as "Big George" among Natives, married an Iroquois woman and became a farmer and teacher.
+Her son George Johnson, known as "Big George" among Natives, married a Haudenosaunee woman and became a farmer and teacher.
 Her daughters married prominent white men.

 Brant died in Kingston on April 16, 1796, at about age 60, and was buried in St. Paul's Churchyard, the settlement's first burial ground.
 This was later developed as the site of St. Paul's Anglican Church.
 The exact location of her grave is unknown.